Taffy was a Welshman

-"Taffy was a Welshman" is an English language nursery rhyme created as a derogatory and offensive slander of the welsh people.
-It was popular between the eighteenth and twentieth centuries.
+"Taffy was a Welshman" is an anti-Welsh nursery rhyme which was popular between the eighteenth and twentieth centuries.
 It has a Roud Folk Song Index number of 19237.

 Lyrics

 Versions of this rhyme vary.
 Some common versions are:

 Origins and history

-The term "Taffy" (pronounced with a short "a" to rhyme with Daffy Duck) may be a merging of the common Welsh name "Dafydd" ([ˈdavɨð]) and the Welsh river "Taff" on which Cardiff is built, and seems to have been in use by the mid-eighteenth century.
-The term "Taffy" or "Taff" was not necessarily derogatory, though clearly it is in the verse and in many other contexts.
-In WW2 it was used without any slur, to refer to soldiers of Welsh origin, just as other regional slang names like Geordie, Scouse or Jock were used.
-Similarly a Welsh teacher in an English school might be referred to as "Taffy (surname)".
-However, the suggestion of a slur remains in the fact that Welsh people would very rarely refer to themselves as "A Taff", whereas, for example, Geordies might use that name for themselves.
+The term "Taffy" may be a merging of the common Welsh name "Dafydd" ([ˈdavɨð]) and the Welsh river "Taff" on which Cardiff is built, and seems to have been in use by the mid-eighteenth century.
 The rhyme may be related to one published in Tommy Thumb's Pretty Song Book, printed in London around 1744, which had the lyrics:

 The earliest record we have of the better known rhyme is from Nancy Cock's Pretty Song Book, printed in London about 1780, which had one verse:

-Similar versions were printed in collections in the late eighteenth century, however, in Songs for the Nursery printed in 1805, the first signs of violence were evident, ending with:
+Similar versions were printed in collections in the late eighteenth century, however, in Songs for the Nursery printed in 1805, the level of violence in the poem increased:

 In the 1840s James Orchard Halliwell collected a two verse version that followed this with:

 This version seems to have been particularly popular in the English counties that bordered Wales, where it was sung on Saint David's Day (1 March) complete with leek-wearing effigies of Welshmen.
-The image of thieving Welshmen seems to have begun to die down by the mid-twentieth century, although the insulting rhyme was still sometimes used along with the name "Taffy" for any Welshman.